AdobeDocs/analytics-learn.en/help/analysis-workspace/using-panels/understanding-adobe-analytics-attribution-panel-and-lookback-windows.md

 Adobe defines **Lookback Windows** as "the amount of time a conversion should look back to include touch points.
 Attribution models that give more credit to first interactions see larger differences when viewing different lookback windows."

-*    **Visit lookback window**: Looks back up to the beginning of a visit when a conversion happened
+*    **Visit lookback window**: Looks back up to the beginning of a visit when a conversion happened.
 *    **Visitor lookback window**: Looks at all visits back up to the 1st of the month of the current date range.
 *    **Custom lookback window**: Allows you to expand the Attribution Window beyond the reporting date range up to a maximum of **90 days**.